IntersectMBO/cardano-node/doc/reference/tx-metadata.md

 # Transaction Metadata

-Transaction metadata (tx metadata) contains details about a specific transaction, including sender and receiver IDs, transaction comments, and tags.
+Transaction metadata (tx metadata) can contain details about a specific transaction, including sender and receiver IDs, transaction comments, and tags.
 Adding metadata to transactions  provides transaction information by adding arbitrarily structured data onto the chain and is a useful feature in Cardano Shelley.
 Tx metadata is stored on-chain and is carried along with each transaction.
 A factor in its design is that the on-chain metadata is not stored in the ledger state and does not influence transaction validation, thereby not compromising ledger performance.

 Tx metadata is a valuable feature for developers who build applications and process transactions, and for application end users.
 Developers embed metadata directly and submit a valid transaction with accompanying details.
 End users don’t interact with the tx metadata directly, but can view transaction-specific metadata using the Cardano Explorer.